 Broadly, the Testing Strategy impacts the tasks related to test planning, test types, test script development, and test execution.

 Generally, the entry and exit criteria are determined for the four test levels of Software Testing:

 - Integration Testing,

 Each test type requires distinct entry and exit criteria for testing phases.
 It ensures that the objectives of the test strategy and product requirements are met.
 Additionally, the QA professionals can utilize the outlined entry-exit criteria of the test strategy to map and analyze before sign off the outcomes.

 What Is An Entry Criteria In Software Testing?

-Entry criteria for testing can be defined as “Specific conditions or on-going activities that must be present before a process can begin”.
+Entry criteria for testing can be defined as “Specific conditions or on-going activities that must be present before a process can begin.”
 The Software Testing Life Cycle (STLC) specifies the entry criteria required during each testing phase.
-It also specifies the time interval or required amount of lead time to make the entry criteria item available to the process.
-The inputs can be divided into two categories – inputs received from development and inputs produced from the test phases at the end of STLC.
+It also defines the time interval or the expected amount of lead-time to make the entry criteria item available to the process.
+The inputs can be divided into two categories – 1) received from development, and 2) produced from the test phases at the end of STLC.

 The inputs from the testing phase include: